 “Applicable Data Protection Laws” means all worldwide data protection and privacy laws and regulations applicable to the processing of any personal information or data contained in the Customer Data.

-“Beta Service” means a Service, or a feature of a Service, that is designated or presented to you as alpha, beta, experimental, pilot, limited release, developer preview, non-production, evaluation, provided prior to general commercial release, or similar.
+“Beta Service” means a Service, or a feature of a Service, that is designated or presented to Customer as alpha, beta, experimental, pilot, limited release, developer preview, early access, non-production, evaluation, provided prior to general commercial release, or similar.

-“Customer Data” means data that you or your Users transmit to the Services.
+“Customer Data” means data that Customer or Users transmit to or through the Services.

-“DPA” means the Data Processing Addendum located at https://twingate.com/legal/dpa.
+“DPA” means the Data Processing Addendum available at https://www.twingate.com/legal/.

-“Fees” means all amounts payable by you for Services under an applicable Order Form.
+“Fees” means all amounts payable by Customer in connection with Services under an applicable Order Form.

-“Order Form” means any order form (including an online order or purchase), statement of work, or similar document you enter into with Twingate that is issued under and made subject to the terms of this Agreement.
+“Order Form” means any account signup, online checkout, or online order process; or order form, statement of work (“SOW”), or similar document, that Customer enters into with Twingate that references or is made subject to this Agreement.